-NB.
-If the property is leasehold we will have to obtain a sales information pack from the Landlord or Managing Agents for which they will charge a fee which has to be paid before they will provide it.
-Fees vary from one to another but can be anywhere up to about £500.00 (plus VAT).
+If the property is leasehold, we will have to obtain a sales information pack from the Landlord or Managing Agents for which they will charge a fee which has to be paid before they will provide it.
+Fees vary but can be anywhere up to about £500.00 (plus VAT).

 Please note however that on first registration of land or registration of a new Lease or Transfer of Part of the land in a title (e.g. a new house on a housing development) the above Land Registry fees will double.

 SDLT is often payable on a house purchase.
 The tax is complex and the amount payable depends on many factors (e.g. is this a second home, have you ever owned a house before?)
 You can calculate the amount you will need to pay by using https://www.tax.service.gov.uk/calculate-stamp-duty-land-tax/#/intro or if the property is in Wales by using the Welsh Revenue Authority website https://beta.gov.wales/landtransactiontax-calculator

 Leasehold Sale & Purchase